chhenning/murph/documentation/tutorial/1 - Sparse Binary Matrix.md

 * Easy to add indices without creating duplicates
 * Indices will be ordered automatically.
 * Finding, inserting, and removal of an index is of logarithmic complexity.
+* The STL has set algoritms for Union, Difference, Intersection, etc. operations.

 In addition to the `std::set` design choice, a coordinate x, y will be converted into a 1D index, and vice versa.